zouhair/NHLGames/README.md

 #### Nothing happens after clicking on a stream --> Check your Hosts file
 If you clicked on a stream and nothing starts after the loading bar has disappeared, go to `Settings` and click on `Test` button to check if your Hosts file has been modified by NHLGames.
 If you get a red message box that means you won't be able to see a stream until you fix your Windows Hosts file.
 See the [Hosts](#hosts) section.

-#### Can't play games from past two or three days --> Wait for it to become available (week)
-NHLGames get streams from NHL GameCenter Live and it gets issues with some past games that are not archived yet.
-So until we fix this issue, you will have to wait for the game to be archived.

 ### Hosts file issues
 #### Windows can't find Hosts file --> Do it yourself
 NHLGames can't have access to the Hosts file, so you will have to add the entry line from `Settings` tab > `DIY Steps` button and paste it to your Hosts file in `C:\Windows\System32\Drivers\etc`.
 See the [Hosts](#hosts) section.